 How to Use a Vaporizer Properly

 Did you know over 40,000,000 Americans now smoke marijuana?
-With the drug becoming more legal and widely available, it’s reaching new levels of popularity.
+With the herb becoming more legal and widely available, it’s reaching new levels of popularity.
 This means that people are becoming more interested in different ways to smoke the plant.

 What is a Vaporizer?

-There are three main types of vaporizers: concentrate models, dry models and oil models.
+There are three main types of vaporizers: concentrate models, dry herb models and oil models.
 A dry vaporizer heats the marijuana one of two ways: conduction and convection.

 Finally, there are oil vaporizers which heat oil with an atomizer.
 The industry has shifted largely to ceramic heating elements and one the oil is atomized, it can be inhaled.

 Some vapes can handle multiple forms of cannabis.
 Often through inserts, or swapping of parts.
-In the Furna Vape, we have swappable ovens that allow you to pre-load concentrate or Dry herb without fussy inserts or dealing with hot parts.
+In the Furna vape, we have swappable ovens that allow you to pre-load concentrate or dry herb without fussy inserts or dealing with hot parts.